Who We Are

 The mission of Sisters Network Triangle NC (SNTNC) is to increase awareness, both locally (in and around the North Carolina communities of Raleigh, Durham, and Chapel Hill, known collectively as the “Triangle”) and nationally, of the devastating impact that breast cancer has in the African American community.
 SNTNC provides outreach education in underserved African American communities to encourage early breast cancer screening and offers a support network for breast cancer survivors and those afflicted with the disease.
 In support of its mission, the organization holds twice monthly support group meetings and a variety of outreach activities in the community.

-SNTNC meets in Durham on the fourth Thursday and in Raleigh on the second Thursday of each month.
+Due to COVID 19 restrictions, SNTNC meets virtually on WebEx conference calls on the second Thursday of each month.
+Prior to COVID restrictions SNTNC met in Durham on the fourth Thursday and in Raleigh on the second Thursday of each month.
 These meetings allow individuals currently battling the disease to communicate with breast cancer survivors (and service providers) who share their stories and pass along pertinent information regarding other services that may be available to them.

 Portia Scott Hedgepeth, Interim President

 Portia Scott Hedgepeth was diagnosed with breast cancer in October 1993 at the tender age of 31 years old.
 She credits her survivorship to the 3 P’s: Power, Positive Thinking, and Prayer.
 Sisters Network has provided her with a great support resource for Black women that was not available when she was diagnosed and treated for breast cancer.
 In addition to being a 27 year survivor, one of her greatest Blessings was the birth of her daughter Maya – post breast cancer.